JimSeker/networking/README.md

 ===========

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course.
-All examples are for Android.
+Most examples are for Android, except TCPclient and TCPserv are only java network code.